bchavez/Bogus/README.md

 ```

 #### Implicit and Explicit Type Conversion
-You can also use implicit type conversion to make your code look cleaner.
+You can also use implicit type conversion to make your code look cleaner without having to explicitly call `Faker<T>.Generate()`.

 ```csharp
 var orderFaker = new Faker<Order>()